An Opinionated Guide to ESLint/Oxlint

 do_something_else();

-In the code sample above, I use snake_case
+In the code sample above, I use snake_case for function names.

-The Python community favors snake_case
+The Python community favors snake_case:

 Function names should be lowercase, with words separated by underscores as necessary to improve readability.